kmsholcomb/style-guidelines/style_guidelines_carina.md

 Use first person plural pronouns (*we*, *our*) judiciously.
 These pronouns emphasize the writer or Rackspace rather than the user, so before you use them, consider whether second person or imperative mood is more "user friendly."
 However, use *we recommend* rather than *it is recommended* or *Rackspace recommends*.
 Also, you can use *we* in the place of *Rackspace* if necessary.

-**Note:** Don't use first person to avoid naming the product or to avoid using passive voice.
-If the product is performing the action, use third person (the product as actor).
-If you want to de-emphasize the agent of action and emphasize the object on which the action is performed, use passive voice.

 The first-person singular pronoun *I* is acceptable in the question part of FAQs and when authors of blogs or signed articles are describing their own actions or opinions.

 Avoid switching person (point of view) in the same document.
+Switching person is acceptable, however, in blog posts that use first-person singular but then switch to second person for instructional steps.

 ## Write clear and consistent step text

 When you are providing instructions to users, you should generally number the steps (unless you have just one step).
 For the steps, use the following guidelines.
 The guidelines are followed by an example:

-- Write each step as a complete and correctly punctuated imperative sentence (that is, a sentence that starts with an imperative verb).
+- Write each step as a complete imperative sentence (that is, a sentence that starts with an imperative verb) and use ending punctuation.
 In steps, the focus is on the user, and the voice is active.

 - Usually, include only a single action in each step.
 If two actions are closely related, such as opening a menu and selecting a command from the menu, you can include both actions in one step.

 - If a step specifies where to perform an action, state where to perform the action before describing the action.

-- Likewise, if a step specifies a situation or a condition, state the situation or condition before describing the action.
+- If a step specifies a situation or a condition, state the situation or condition before describing the action.

-- Do not include explanatory or reference information in the action part of a step.
-If needed, follow the step with one or more paragraphs that provide supplemental information.
+- Do *not* include explanatory or reference information in the action part of a step.
+If needed, follow the step with one or more paragraphs that provide such information.

-- Do not document system actions, responses, or results as steps.
+- Do *not* document system actions, responses, or results as steps.
 Put necessary statements in paragraphs following the steps to which they apply.

 - Use screenshots sparingly.
 Screenshots can help to orient the user, but a screenshot of every field or dialog box is usually not necessary.